Roman Spa Hot Springs in Calistoga to reopen June 1

 In addition, Roman Spa is introducing the special “Restore, Renew and Relax” overnight package for all guests through July 31.

-While the resort has always taken great pride in its high standards for cleanliness, Roman Spa has adopted official CDC disinfectant and protective protocols, ensuring guest rooms, spa facilities and all common areas are safe.
-The property itself is tailor-made for social distancing, with spacious grounds, full kitchens in many guest rooms, no elevators, and guest room doors that open to the outdoors instead of an interior hallway.
+While the resort has always taken great pride in its high standards for cleanliness, Roman Spa has adopted official CDC disinfectant and protective protocols, ensuring guest rooms, spa facilities and all common areas are safe, said a news release.

+The property itself is tailor-made for social distancing, with spacious grounds, full kitchens in many guest rooms, no elevators, and guest room doors that open to the outdoors instead of an interior hallway, said the release.